Checkmk’s graphical user interface (GUI) has two functions:

 Regardless of which page is currently displayed, you will usually find the following elements on the main page:

-'Breadcrumb' path: Below the page title you see the path to the current page, always starting with the name of the menu from the navigation bar.
+'Breadcrumb' path: Below the page title you see the path to the current page — always starting with the name of the menu from the navigation bar.
 These breadcrumbs prevent you from getting lost in the user interface.
-This way you know where you are in Checkmk even after complex actions — currently on the All hosts page in monitoring.
+This way you know where you are in Checkmk even after complex actions — in this example, on the All hosts page in the monitoring.

 Menu bar: Below the breadcrumb path, the menu bar is displayed, which summarises the possible actions on this page in menus and menu entries.
-The menus are always context-specific in Checkmk, i.e. you only find menu entries for actions that make sense on the current page.
+The menus are always context-specific in Checkmk, i.e. you only find menu entries for actions applicable to the current page.